Being Good Enough

 In my particular case, I'm not so much worried about the quality of writing.
 (Thank you, Bill Gates, for spell check.
 Thank you, Strunk and White for your "Elements of Style," and especially thank you Gotham Writer's Workshop for publishing your guide to creative writing).
 Personally, I really struggle with pacing and structure.
 Those are my two greatest weaknesses as a writer, and even though I've been told I write very well, those issues are big enough that I will always have that "not good enough" shingle hanging over my head.

 Being able to write--that is, the mechanics of writing--is important up to a point when you want someone to take your work seriously, but it's not the be all, end all, nor the key factor to getting a book picked up.
 As anyone who's reading this note can attest, my punctuation sucks, my grammar could be better, and sometimes I can take a really long time to get to the point.
 Likewise, there are amazingly gifted writers who punctuate perfectly and bandy about witty and florid prose, who are unpublished and may never be published.
 Being able to write well is only part of the equation.
+Story is also really important.
+And sometimes, for a story to get to the best it can be, it takes the effort of many.

 When my agent gets hold of one of my manuscripts, it's not good enough.
 Like one of those little Lego kits with pieces that can be turned into all sorts of things, she deconstructs my basic car, hands me a few new pieces and helps me put it back together so that it looks a bit more like Lego luxury.
 And guess what?
 It's still not good enough.